jdelaude/BorosThreshold/README.md

-# 🜊 The Spider Web Conjecture 🜊
+# 🜊 The Riemann Hypothesis 🜊

 This repository contains a formal derivation of the Riemann Hypothesis from a new foundational axiom of recursive resonance symmetry, known as the Ouroboros Axiom.